State governments of India: Council Of Ministers

 The Chief Minister is appointed by the Governor, who also appoints other ministers on the advice of the Chief Minister.
 The Council of Ministers is collectively responsible to the Legislative Assembly of the state.

 The Council of Ministers with the Chief Minister as its head aids and advises the Governor in exercise of his functions except in so far as he is by or under the Constitution required to exercise his functions or any of them at his discretion.
 In respect of Nagaland, its Governor has special responsibility under Article 371 A of the Constitution with respect to law and order and even though it is necessary for him to consult Council of Ministers in matters relating to law and order, he can exercise his individual judgement as to the action to be taken.

+The State Secretariat serves as the administrative headquarters of a state government, functioning as the central hub for policy formulation, implementation, and interdepartmental coordination.
+This complex of buildings houses the offices of the Chief Minister, Cabinet Ministers, and Secretaries, who are senior civil servants (typically Indian Administrative Service officers) responsible for the administrative oversight of various government departments.

+The Secretariat is the top most echelon of the State administration and its main function is to assist the political executive – the Chief Minister and other Ministers - in maintaining peace and law and order and designing policies for the socio-economic development of the State as well as in carrying out legislative responsibilities of the government.The political executive is elected for a fixed tenure, but the Secretariat consists of civil servants and others who are permanent employees of the government.